Global Mobility

 Beyond eligibility criteria, the structure of the employment contract, salary thresholds and corporate positioning of the sponsoring entity require careful review to ensure compliance and long-term stability.

-Intra-Company Transfer: Intra-company transfer permits facilitate the relocation of employees within multinational groups, allowing personnel to move from a foreign entity to a Spanish branch, subsidiary or group company.
+Intra-company transfer permits facilitate the relocation of employees within multinational groups, allowing personnel to move from a foreign entity to a Spanish branch, subsidiary or group company.

 This route is particularly relevant for senior management, specialists and project-based assignments.
 It requires a clear corporate link between the sending and receiving entities and alignment with Spanish labour and social security obligations.